-At some point in time, I am sure that most people would have heard of the slogan “The World’s Most Perfectly Cut Diamond” either through mass media advertising or big banner boards.
+At some point in time, you would have probably heard of the slogan “The World’s Most Perfectly Cut Diamond” either through mass media advertising or big banner boards.

-Just like how Tiffany & Co created the iconic blue box to associate value in the minds of consumers, Hearts On Fire has created a strong branding whereby customers are willing to pay more for their products over other unbranded jewelry.
+Just like how Tiffany & Co created the iconic blue box to associate prestige in the minds of consumers, Hearts On Fire has also created a strong branding whereby customers are willing to pay a lot more for their products over other unbranded jewelry.

 The first thing that caught my attention when I stumbled upon Hearts on Fire diamonds was the perfect name.
 Whether you are familiar with the world of diamonds or not, the name invokes positive emotions.

 Both words in the company’s name, “hearts” and “fire” give people a positive feeling and are associated with warmth and love.
 If you know just a bit more about diamonds, you will probably realize that this name is also neatly connected in a few ways.

 First, the structure “hearts on…” is a clever play with one of the most well-known optical characteristics found in a standard round brilliant cut, “hearts and arrows”.

-Secondly, fire – or dispersion – is also one of the most important characteristics which gives a diamond its beautiful sparkle and brilliance.
+Secondly, fire – or dispersion – is also one of the most important characteristics which give a diamond its beautiful sparkle and brilliance.
 And we didn’t even mention that people usually buy engagement rings when their hearts are on fire!